MarMed/arlousb/doc/OneStepSetup.md

     | 4 | Create partition and files to store camera clips/music) |
     | 5 | Setup completed; remounting filesystems as read-only and rebooting |

-The Pi should be available for `ssh` at `pi@teslausb.local`, over Wifi (if automatic setup works) or USB networking (if it doesn't).
-It takes about 5 minutes, or more depending on network speed, etc.  The default password for user `pi@teslausb.local` is `raspberry`.
+The Pi should be available for `ssh` at `pi@arlousb.local`, over Wifi (if automatic setup works) or USB networking (if it doesn't).
+It takes about 5 minutes, or more depending on network speed, etc.  The default password for user `pi@arlousb.local` is `raspberry`.

 If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.